Blockchain technology explained with 5 industry examples

 The Internet transformed our lives but blockchain has the potential to transform the internet.

 The year was 2008, two major investment banks Bear Stearns and Lehman Brothers had just collapsed.
-Economies around the world were in a recession, people lost their jobs, life savings, and homes.
+Economies around the world were in a recession, and people lost their jobs, life savings, and homes.
 Right around this time, a white paper was published on a cryptography mailing list by an unknown person identifying himself as Satoshi Nakamoto.
 In this white paper labeled 'A Peer-to-Peer Electronic Cash System', Satoshi describes a new kind of peer-to-peer financial system that's decentralized, transparent, and immutable.

 The technology invented to power this peer-to-peer financial system was blockchain, but its uses go far beyond just fueling Bitcoin and other cryptocurrencies.
 Let's understand what blockchain technology is and find out about industries that have implemented this technology.